johnnynunez/Mooncake/README.md

 In addition, to support more features of Mooncake Transfer Engine, we *recommand* you to install the following components:

-- CUDA 12.1 and above, including CUFILE library, if you want to build with `-DUSE_CUDA`.
+- CUDA 12.1 and above, including NVIDIA GPUDirect Storage Support, if you want to build with `-DUSE_CUDA`.
 You may install them from [here](https://developer.nvidia.com/cuda-downloads).
   ```bash
   # Adding CUDA to PATH
   export PATH=/usr/local/cuda/bin:$PATH